DK26/osa-mailer-docs/src/setup-windows.md

 At this stage of the development, there is no installer.

-Currently the way to use _OSA-Mailer_ is it have an external system to run its run script `osamailer.cmd`
+Currently the way to use _OSA-Mailer_ is it have an external system to run its run script `osa_mailer.cmd`

 ## Download